planetfederal/workshops/workshops/geoserver/style/source/ysld/linestring.rst

 Review of line symbology:

-* Lines are used to represent physical details that are too small to be represented at the current scale.
-Line work can also be used to model non-physical ideas such as network connectivity, or the boundary between land-use classifications. **The visual width of lines do not change depending on scale.**
+* Lines can be used to represent either abstract concepts with length but not width such as networks and boundaries, or long thin features with a didth that is too smallt o represent on the map.
+This means that **the visual width of line symbols do not normally change depending on scale.**

-* Lines are recording as LineStrings or Curves depending on the geometry model used.
+* Lines are recorded as LineStrings or Curves depending on the geometry model used.

-* SLD uses a **LineSymbolizer** record how the shape of a line is drawn.
+* SLD uses a **LineSymbolizer** to record how the shape of a line is drawn.
 The primary characteristic documented is the **Stroke** used to draw each segment between vertices.

 * Labeling of line work is anchored to the mid-point of the line.
 GeoServer provides a vendor option to allow label rotation aligned with line segments.

-For our exercises we are going to be using simple CSS documents, often consisting of a single rule, in order to focus on the properties used for line symbology.
+For our exercises we are going to be using simple YSLD documents, often consisting of a single rule, in order to focus on the properties used for line symbology.

 Each exercise makes use of the ``ne:roads`` layer.